JuliaGeometry/OldImmutableArrays.jl/README.md

 Big ideas welcome.
 Also welcome are sensible ideas about what the right scope for this package is, versus what should be left for other dependent packages.
-One thing I would like to do to bound the scope of this library is to keep it pure Julia.
+One thing I would like to consider to bound the scope of this library is to keep it pure Julia.

 Possible sources of inspiration